trimstray/nginx-admins-handbook/README.md

 Load Balancing is in principle a wonderful thing really.
 You can find out about it when you serve tens of thousands (or maybe more) of requests every second.
 Of course load balancing is not the only reason - think also about maintenance tasks without downtime for example.

-Generaly load balancing is a technique used to distribute the workload across multiple computing resources and servers.
+Generally load balancing is a technique used to distribute the workload across multiple computing resources and servers.

 I think you should always use this technique also if you have a simple app or whatever else what you're sharing with other.